Gravity (2013 film): Critical response

 Peter Bradshaw of The Guardian gave the film five out of five stars, writing "a brilliant and inspired movie-cyclorama ... a glorious imaginary creation that engulfs you utterly."
 Robbie Collin of The Daily Telegraph also awarded the film five out of five stars.

 Peter Travers of Rolling Stone gave the film four out of four stars, stating that the film was "more than a movie.
 It's some kind of miracle."
 A. O. Scott, writing for The New York Times, highlighted the use of 3-D which he said, "surpasses even what James Cameron accomplished in the flight sequences of Avatar".
 Scott also said that the film "in a little more than 90 minutes rewrites the rules of cinema as we have known them".
 Quentin Tarantino said it was one of his top ten films of 2013.
 Empire, Time and Total Film ranked the film as the best of 2013.

-Some critics have compared Gravity with other notable films set in space.
+Critics have compared Gravity with other notable films set in space.
 Lindsey Weber of Vulture.com said the choice of Ed Harris for the voice of Mission Control is a reference to Apollo 13.
 Todd McCarthy of The Hollywood Reporter suggests the way "a weightless Stone goes floating about in nothing but her underwear" references Alien (1979).
 Other critics made connections with 2001: A Space Odyssey (1968).
 James Cameron praised the film and stated, "I think it's the best space photography ever done, I think it's the best space film ever done, and it's the movie I've been hungry to see for an awful long time".
-Empire Online, AskMen and The Huffington Post also considered Gravity to be one of the best space films ever made,.
+Empire Online, AskMen and The Huffington Post also considered Gravity to be one of the best space films ever made.
 While The Huffington Post's Lauren Duca later included Gravity on the site's list of "8 Movies from the Last 15 Years That Are Super Overrated", another of the site's film critics, Christopher Rosen, placed it at the top of his list of Best Movies of 2013.
 Gravity was included on the top ten lists of 93 critics and topped the list of 22 of them.